Prashanth-Nelli/jsPdfTablePlugin/README.md

 jsPdfTablePlugin
 ================

+height = doc.drawTable(objectArray,configObject); both parameters are mandatory

-jsPdfTablePlugin expects an array of objects,
+jsPdfTablePlugin expects an objectArray and configObject

-Each key in the object represents a column,and the no of rows will be equal to input data length,
+Each key in an object in objectArray represents a column,and the no of rows will be equal to objectArray length,

 jsPdfTablePlugin return's the current y position of Document,for further edition of Document.

-height = doc.drawTable(objectArray,object); both parameters are mandatory

-object properties xstart ,ystart,tablestart,marginleft,xOffset,yOffset.
+ConfigObject properties xstart ,ystart,tablestart,marginright,xOffset,yOffset.

-xstart      -  horizontal starting position for table
+xstart      -  horizontal starting position for table(it works as marginleft)

 tablestart  -  vertical starting position for table in the starting page

 ystart      -  vertical starting position for table in next pages if the records exceed present page

-marginleft  -  this plugin uses full page width if u you wish to decrese the width of table increase marginleft value
+marginright  -  this plugin uses full page width if u you wish to decrese the width of table increase marginleft value

 xOffset     -  horizontal padding in cell //Optional default value 10px